passwd

 +---------------------------------------------------------------------------------------+

-which shows that the current utilization of the GPU used is 85% and that the program that runs a kernels on the GPU is called ./vectorproduct.exe
+which shows that the current utilization of the GPU used is 85% and that the program that runs a kernel on the GPU is called ./vectorproduct.exe

 and utilizes 534 MiB of GPU memory.